jathin1407/Movie-Recommendation-System/README.md

 - The Cosine Similarity score is calculated between movies to find the most similar ones.
 - The user inputs a movie title through the Streamlit interface.
 - The system retrieves and displays the top 5 most similar movies based on the similarity scores.

+## 📂 Dataset

+The dataset used in this project can be found [here](## 📂 Dataset

+The dataset used in this project can be found [here](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)